hgreich/ironXtemp/README.md

 # ironXtemp

 ## Welcome to the github page for the paper "Iron availability modulates the response of symbiotic dinoflagellates to heat stress."
-Reich et al, in revision at Journal of Phycology
+Reich et al, In Press at Journal of Phycology

 But first!
 Check out the prequel "Endosymbiotic dinoflagellates pump iron: Differences in iron and other trace metal needs among the Symbiodiniaceae" here: https://link.springer.com/article/10.1007/s00338-020-01911-z